 In this handbook, we assume the pipeline will use an XML template.
 This provides a framework for the discussion.
-Even if your pipeline will use the specific XML schema as input, you will still need to read the chapters on 'Schema Editing' including the chapter on 'Label Template Editing'.
+Even if your pipeline will use the specific XML schema as input, you will still need to read the sections on 'Schema Editing' including the section on 'Label Template Editing'.

-In this handbook, we use Product\Table\Character for most of our examples.
+In this handbook, we use Product_Table_Character for most of our examples.
 The tailored schema you receive from your node may differ slightly from the ones in these examples.
 Our goal here is to become familiar with the contents and to understand the process.